jacob-haimes/jacob-haimes.github.io/_posts/2023-03-28-Automated-Synthesis-of-Bending-Pneumatic-Soft-Actuators.md

 ![plot from Automated Synthesis of Bending Pneumatic Soft Actuators](https://jacob-haimes.github.io/assets/images/automated-synthesis-plot.png)

-The plot above is from "Automated Synthesis of Bending Pneumatic Soft Actuators," which was a conference paper in the 2022 IEEE 5th International Conference on Soft Robotics that I workd on alongside Lawrence Smith, Travis Hainsworth, and Dr. MacCurdy.
+The plot above is from "Automated Synthesis of Bending Pneumatic Soft Actuators," which was a conference paper in the 2022 IEEE 5th International Conference on Soft Robotics that I worked on alongside Lawrence Smith, Travis Hainsworth, and Dr. MacCurdy.
 The link to the full paper is provided below:
 - <a href="https://jacob-haimes.github.io/PDFs/Smith-Hainsworth-Haimes-MacCurdy_Automated-Synthesis_ROBOSOFT.pdf" target="_blank" rel="noreferrer noopener">Automated Synthesis of Bending Pneumatic Soft Actuators</a>